SYK-08/nuttx/README.md

 ## Source Code

 The project sources are in two Git repositories.
-The core OS is in nuttx and the apps repository is in nuttx-apps.
+The core OS is in Nuttx and the apps repository is in nuttx-apps.
 These are housed in GitBox on ASF servers and also mirrored at GitHub.
 These are kept in sync, so you can use whichever option you prefer.